JasinskiSz/JasinskiSz/README.md

 Nice to see you here❤️!

 <p align="center">
-...but his page is still under construction
+...but this page is still under construction

 <!-- GIF -->
 <p align="center">